-When a new patch is loaded 'value lock' is automatically enabled to prevent any changes in the patch parameters from any rotary knob $(\bigcirc \mathbf{1})$ changes.
-To immediately edit the loaded patch press 🖑 VALUE LOCK and the parameter page you were previously on is shown.
+When a new patch is loaded 'value lock' is automatically enabled to prevent any changes in the patch parameters from any rotary knob to an any changes.
+To immediately edit the loaded patch press to immediately edit the loaded patch press to and the parameter page you were previously on is shown.
 To explore the loaded patch without immediate editing press one of the buttons 3 or the current preset 2 button, to leave the 'load' page.

-H The load/save page remembers which patch you last accessed so when you load or save again you will return to the same patch location.
+The load/save page remembers which patch you last accessed so when you load or save again you will return to the same patch location.